EduardoLemos567/WebRazorAuthorizationSystem/README.md

 ## Description
 I've used this project to learn details about the ASP.NET.
-Some decisions are made towards learning instead of just following every tutorial/sample on the internet (which i did too).
+Some decisions are made towards learning instead of just following every tutorial/sample on the internet (which i did use to learn).

 My initial intention was to have two accounts models: StaffAccount and UserAccount.
 </br>
-StaffAccount, having the roles and permissions to navigate on the site's "admin panel".
+StaffAccount, an employee account having the roles and permissions to navigate on the site's "admin panel" or any other internal page.
 </br>
 While the UserAccount would be to hold user/clients information, related to the business.

 I would have to reimplement a lot of the Identity features like: UserManager, UserStore, RoleStore, etc.

-I've decided to embrace the identity model.
-If needed to separate these two previous models, i would use different profiles.
+I've decided to use the default identity model.
+If need to separate into a more custom model i can use identity as a central model for authentication.
-I would create a Profile model: StaffProfile and UserProfile, allowing both to point to a single identity.
+Every other data related to profile will be in separated and point back to the identity.
-Allowing a Staff to also be a User/Client and have its particular data separated, while maintaing the single identity for login and security.
+This way a user account can also be a staff account and have both data separated.

 I've used the roles model to hold differences between a User, Staff or Admin and allowing the admin to include any other role needed through the admin panel.